zendfi/docs/docs/docs/api/payments.md

 # Payments API

-The Payments API is the core of ZendFi - it's how you accept crypto payments from your customers.
+Our payment API is how you accept crypto payments from your customers.
 This guide covers everything from creating simple payments to advanced features like pay-what-you-want pricing and payment splits.

 ## Overview